Mercer, McDowell (Eastern portion)

 - Ongoing grief support

 Palliative care helps people with a serious illness feel better – physically, emotionally and spiritually.
 It focuses on improving quality of life at any stage of illness.
-Patients can continue curative treatments and may move in and out of palliative care as the need arises.
+Patients can continue curative treatments and may move in and out of care as the need arises.

 - Managing complex symptoms to your desired level